 Everyone loves a good natter from time to time.
 But if you spend more time visiting your colleagues’ cubicles instead of sitting at your own desk and doing your job, you’re going to earn yourself the title of the Office Chatterbox.
-And chatterboxes are never in line for the next promotion!
+And chatterboxes are never in line to get promoted!

-You need to do everything yourself but then complain that you can’t keep up.
+You need to do everything yourself, but then complain that you can’t keep up.
 You even control the amount of milk your coworker adds to your tea (and then secretly make a fresh one when they’re not looking).
 And let’s not forget to mention the time that you waste checking up on every single person on the group project!
 Sounds quite silly now, doesn’t it?
-Let go of the reigns and start allowing others to take some responsibility too.
+Let go of the reins and start allowing others to take some responsibility, too.

-Have you been told you have a resting b*tch face’?
+Are you always told to turn your frown upside down?
 If so, it’s likely that you never smile (even faintly) and never show an interest in anyone else’s life.
 While keeping your head down to work is good (most of the time), it’s also important to try to build a connection with your colleagues.